sympy/sympy/doc/src/explanation/solve_output.rst

 5. A list of dictionaries is returned when the expression was not univariate or there was a nonlinear/nonmonotonic expression in a list *and* the order of symbols would otherwise be ambiguous because a) no symbols were passed or b) the symbols were passed as a set.
+The dictionary will only contain values that are distinct from the keys.

     >>> solve(x - y)
     [{x: y}]